Hardness of RNA Folding Problem with Four Symbols: Preliminaries

+That is, unaligned parts of $\mathbf{Y}$ are penalized by $\max_{i,j} \dLCS(X_i, Y_j)$.
 Given a sequence $X$, the {\em type} of $X$ is defined as $(|X|, \sum_i X[i])$, where each letter is assumed to be a number.
-Note that when the alphabet is simply $\{0, 1\}$, $\sum_i X[i]$ is simply the number of occurrences of $1$ in $X$.
+Note that if the alphabet is $\Sigma = \{0, 1\}$ (which is the case in this paper), then $\sum_i X[i]$ is the number of occurrences of $1$ in $X$.
+The following lemma was proved in \cite{BK15}.\footnote{See Lemma~4.3 in the arXiv version (1504.01431v2) of~\cite{BK15}.}